 To bolster its traditional sf cred, the convention offered to host the Locus Awards banquet, and for a few years, Charlie withstood the media mob.
 Lots of interesting authors were there, after all, and one of his jobs at conventions was to conduct one-on-one Locus interviews, which he expertly edited into monologues to focus unwaveringly on the author.
 I got my one-on-one too, only no tape recorder, just a delightful dinner and wide-ranging conversation.
 We talked about sf some, but also music, museums, New York versus Oakland (Locus World HQ – I’d never been there), the state of publishing, you name it.
 We got along fine.
 This guy was erudite, amazingly well-read, funny, a little curmudgeonly but in an oddly affecting way – and I think he satisfied himself that I cared, which is all he really wanted to know.
 We all miss him.

 I met a few authors at Dragon*Con (the most fun was a long impromptu dinner with Gardner Dozois and Connie Willis, both smart, funny, warm people whose generosity of spirit made me feel right at home during my fairly stressful inauguration), but I couldn’t give you a complete list because I was always mentally pinching myself: don’t fawn.
 Act like this happens all the time.
-Geez, that’s Robert Bloch!
+Geez, that’s Robert frickin Bloch!
 I’d finished calling all Betsy’s authors, so it was common knowledge that there was a new guy at Bantam, one nobody had ever heard of.
 With only a touch more reticence than the Western writers, people came up to me one by one to say hi, and over the weekend I’d met most of the Locus Award-winning writers who’d made the trip.
-Now it was time to get to work.
+But all too soon after my glittering sfnal debutante cotillion came the need to go back home and get to work.

 Science fiction and fantasy make different demands on the author and reader.
 Most works of science fiction – especially “hard sf,” with its exacting technological verisimilitude — are allowed a “Big Lie,” such as, “we’ve learned how to travel backward through time,” or “we can handle a long manned interplanetary journey by employing suspended animation.”
 Now the author speculates on what the consequences might be were that Big Lie true.
 Fantasy is a different animal.
 The sf writer asks, “What if?”
 The fantasy writer says, “Magic just exists.
 Work with me on this.”
 (Sometimes the two fields are deliberately blurred – the dazzling THE DRAGON MASTERS by Jack Vance feels rather like a fantasy, but it’s sf all the way.
 Let’s just keep things simple for now.)